 The flowers this morning were a true gift.
 So many blooms bursting open and putting a smile on this old gardener's face.
 I have to remind myself to recognize the gifts given to me every single day.
 I remind myself to be grateful for the small things as well as the big ones.
 I work at becoming more grateful.
 Let's face it, grateful people are happier people.
 It's a warm, sticky, humid day in South Saint Louis.
 Be careful, stay hydrated and keep cool as you continue your journey this Ordinary Monday in late August.
 That's all the news from here in the Carondelet Garden.
 Another lovely morning here in the Carondelet Garden in South Saint Louis.
 Low 60s and almost no humidity on this late Summer Friday in August.
 Am I still in Missouri in Summer?
 Loving these last few days as I've been able to get a ton of weeding finished.

 As I've wandered about my garden these past few days, I was struck with the WONDER of it all.
 It is so humbling to see, hear, and feel the earth and witness the glory of life around me.
 I believe that we feel more deeply when we are in nature and simply experience the richness of life about us.
 Elizabeth Barret Browning said it so well, "Earth is crammed with heaven, and we miss it or dismiss it."
 My simple, ordinary life's goal is stop missing and dismissing the wonder about me.
 We are so fortunate because we do not have to do anything to summon God's presence.
 God is always, already here waiting for us and always trying to get our attention.
 Be inspired by the wonder!
 A simple, ordinary Friday filled with wonder.
 Don't miss it or dismiss it!
 Be good and be kind to yourself on your journey today.
-That's all the news from here in the Carondelet Garden. |
+That's all the news from here in the Carondelet Garden.
+Another beautiful start to the day here in the Carondelet Garden.
+The flowers are looking quite lovely after a long day of weeding and dead-heading plants yesterday.
+The work continues and the joy is unceasing.

 AuthorWrite something about yourself.
 No need to be fancy, just an overview.
 Archives

-February 2025
+June 2025

 Categories |